dmcable/spacexr/documentation/README.md

 `?create.RCTD` for details):

--   `max_cores`: (default 4) number of cores used for running RCTD (and later RCTDE).
+-   `max_cores`: (default 4) number of cores used for running RCTD (and later GLAMDE).
 A rule of thumb is to use half the maximum number of cores on your machine.
 -   `MAX_MULTI_TYPES`: (default 4) if using RCTD multi mode, the maximum number of cell types per pixel.